ao/Serengeti/src/test/README.md

 ### Unit Tests

 Unit tests test individual classes and methods in isolation.
-They are located in the `ms.ao.serengeti.unit` package.
+They are located in the `com.ataiva.serengeti.unit` package.

 - **Storage Tests**: Test the Storage component, which is responsible for managing databases, tables, and data.
 - **Network Tests**: Test the Network component, which is responsible for node discovery and communication.